Greaver77/valkyrie/Multisense-SL.md

 ###Resetting to Factory Default

 To reset the Multisense to the factory default you need to have a computer that is on the same network of the Multisense (for old Valkyrie multisenses the network it 10.185.0.* with a safe ip address for the computer being something like 10.185.0.110).
+We also assume that you have installed the ros multisense driver.

 To rest the ip address of the device run the command:
 ####NOTE: This command must be run as root